Wahoo Run

 Wahoo Run was a family water slide at Adventure Island in Tampa, Florida, operated by SeaWorld Parks and Entertainment.
 The 600-foot-long ProSlide Mammoth River was mostly enclosed.
 Riders aboard three-person roundrafts pass through four waterfall curtains before ending in a splash pool.
 Wahoo Run was named for a game fish, the wahoo, and for the "screaming expected from riders".

-In 2022, the ride will reopen as Wahoo Remix.
-The former dark sections will be illuminated with multi-color LED lights synchronized with sound elements.
+In 2022, the ride reopened as Wahoo Remix; the former dark sections are illuminated with multi-color LED lights synchronized with sound elements.